JuliaGraphics/Luxor.jl/docs/src/index.md

 ## Luxor logo

-This is a simple example of clipping.
-The circle of radius 90 units sets a clipping mask or region, and subsequent curves are clipped by that circle, until the `clipreset()`  function clears the clipping mask.
-The color scheme is mirrored so that the lighter colors are at the top of the circle.
+In this example, the color scheme is mirrored so that the lighter colors are at the top of the circle.

 ![logo](examples/logo.png)